Case Studies in Historical Genealogy

 One Family, Two Research Challenges

 These case studies demonstrate complementary genealogical skills: mystery-solving and identity establishment (Owen Hamall) and relationship proving across disruption (Three Thomas Hamalls).
-Together they prove four generations of one family across 157 years, from County Monaghan, Ireland to Riverside, Illinois—documenting the immigrant experience, family tragedies, and the bonds that transcend divorce, distance, and death.
+Together they prove four generations of one family across 157 years, from County Monaghan, Ireland to Riverside, Illinois.

 Additional Case Studies